top of page

 Frenectomies (tongue-tie)

-22nd@Taylor Dental Care offers Frenectomy procedures.
-Tongue-tie refers to a condition where a person's lingual frenulum is too short or tight, typically affecting newborns and their breastfeeding ability.
-Individuals with tongue-tie may experience difficulty with speech and pronunciation or struggle to protrude their tongue.
-Although Frenectomy is a straightforward process, it requires precision due to its sensitivity.
+Tongue-tie is a condition in which a person's lingual frenulum is too short or tight, typically affecting newborns and their ability to breastfeed.
+Individuals with tongue-tie may experience difficulties with speech and pronunciation or struggle to protrude their tongue.

 Childrens Dentist Center | Family Dentist Red Deer